FigmentCoder/AutoCaptureMobile/README.md

 # AutoCaptureMobile
-Proof of concept for app to capture VIN barcodes.
+Proof of concept for application for capturing automobile VIN barcodes.